timotejroiko/tiny-discord/README.md

   - status: number - response status code
   - headers: object - response headers
   - body: object | string - response body, accoding to received content-type header

+\* If a `file` or `files` field exists on the `body` object, the request will be converted to multipart/form-data.
+Unlike most other fields, these fields are not fully defined in the Discord API documentation as they are implementation-specific.
+RestClient implements them as follows:

+- **file**: object - a single file to upload
+  - name: string - the file name, including the file extension
+  - data: buffer | stream - the file data in a buffer or as readable stream

+- **files**: array\<file\> - array of file objects to upload

 ### WebsocketShard